tnichols217/notes/MediaLit/Ad Deconstruction.md

 ## My Own Questions
 1. Why would you use black for the Jeep, it appears unclean?
+	> Because it highlights the Jeep and plan
 2. Why did you make the "planet" bumpy?
-3. Why is the Jeep and th
+3. Why is the Jeep and the planet slightly off center?